-- In order to be given the opportunity to write an exam after the due date, the student must phone the instructor on the morning of the absence and be given permission to write the test at a later date.
-If the instructor is unavailable, the student should leave his/her home phone number or the number where the instructor can reach the student.
-This requirement also applies to quizzes and assignments. - 2.
+- In order to be given the opportunity to write an exam/test after the due date or to submit an assignment or lab at a later date, the student must phone or email the instructor on the morning of the absence and be given permission to write the test or submit the assignment or lab at a later date.
+If the instructor is unavailable, the student should leave his/her home phone number or the number where the instructor can reach the student. - 2.
 Once the test/quiz/assignment has been handed back to the class, there is no opportunity for a late write or hand-in.
 The student will be assigned a grade of '0' for that test/quiz/assignment.